ktafakkori/feloopy/README.md

 ```

 APA:

 <div style="white-space: pre-wrap;">
 Tafakkori, K. (2022).
 FelooPy: An integrated optimization environment for AutoOR in Python [Python Library].
 Retrieved from https://github.com/ktafakkori/feloopy (Original work published September 2022).
 </div>

+In-text:

+FelooPy (v0.2.7) was used in conjunction with <Interface x> (v0.0.0) (if required or differed from 'feloopy') as the optimization interface and <solver y> (v0.0.0) as the optimization solver.

 ## License